otrv4/otrv4/otrv4.md

   After Bob receives Alice's 'D-H Key Message', and replies with his own Reveal Signature Message, he enters this state to await Alice's reply.

-AUTHSTATE_V1_SETUP
-  For OTR version 1 compatibility, if Bob sends a version 1 Key Exchange Message to Alice, he enters this state to await Alice's reply.
-  Then, Alice (in 'AUTHSTATE_AWAITING_REVEALSIG') receives Bob's Reveal Signature Message (and replies with her own Signature Message), or Bob (in 'AUTHSTATE_AWAITING_SIG') receives Alice's Signature Message.
-  Assuming the signature verifications succeed, the 'msgstate' variable is transitioned to 'MSGSTATE_ENCRYPTED'.
-Regardless of whether the signature verifications succeed, the authstate variable is transitioned to 'AUTHSTATE_NONE'.
 ```

 ### Transitional Signature